hyperflow

 Use this fallback for every required clarification or structural gate: Amplify handoff, Spec chain mode, Spec brainstorming questions, Scope ambiguity questions, Dispatch audit/deploy gates, Audit fix gate, Deploy commit-inclusion and push gates, and any security/irreversibility escalation.
 It is still banned to ask invented confirmation questions such as "should I proceed?".

-lowfor trivial docs/config checks,mediumfor normal planning/review, andhighfor debugging, architecture, security, and final integration. - Never default Codex reasoning to
+lowfor trivial docs/config checks,mediumfor normal planning/review, andhighfor debugging, architecture, security, and final integration. - Never default portable hosts to exotic max-effort modes (e.g. Codex

 Core Rules